maxrohleder/win-pyronn/README.md

 ## Install with pip

-- create a python env with python 3.6
+- create a python env with python 3.6 (I use conda for env management here, but you can use any python env with python 3.6 installed)

 `conda create -n "pyronn" python=3.6`